 A bicycle and a wheelchair were used in place of camera dollies on this film.
 See more »

 When the Filipino actors speak in their native tongue it is Tagalog but people around Lingayen Gulf speak Pangasinan, a different dialect.
+However, it should be noted that Tagalog is the official language of the country.
 See more »

 Yeah, we're all gonna die anyway - tomorrow, next week, 30 years from now.
 Did that little thought ever penetrate your thick skull?

 Yeah, once when I was a boy, but naturally I dismissed it as being too outrageous.

 See more »